Marie of France, Duchess of Brabant: Marriages

 Marie's first betrothal was to Prince Alexander of Scotland (future King Alexander II); the pair were only two years of age.
 Alexander succeeded as King aged sixteen in 1214, his engagement to Marie having been broken off around 1202.

 Marie's second betrothal was to Arthur I, Duke of Brittany, who was fighting against John for the Kingdom of England.
 Marie's father recognised Arthur's rights to many French lands but recognised John as the rightful King of England.
 Marie and Arthur were betrothed in 1202 but never married due to Arthur's disappearance and supposed death, for which John was blamed.

 Marie's first marriage to Philip I of Namur in 1211, was a diplomatic move by her father, Philip II, to gain control over Flanders and Hainault.

 The marriage did not produce children and Philip died in 1212.

 With the death of her first husband, Marie was able to remarry.
-On 22 April 1213 she married Henry I, Duke of Brabant in Soissons.
+She married April 22, 1213 in Soissons to Henry I, Duke of Brabant.
 This was a second marriage for them both, Henry having been widowed three years earlier by his first wife Mathilde of Flanders.